Agenda

 Chris Woody

-Director of Safety, The M&W Logistics Group, Inc.
+The M&W Logistics Group, Inc.

 time iconJanuary 29, 2026 03:00 pm

 A practical audit-readiness briefing for fleets and safety-sensitive employers.
-Walk through 10 checks across hiring and driver files: driver qualification and employment application practices, CDL and medical certification verification, MVR and Clearinghouse documentation, English language proficiency standards, and record retention.
+Walk through 10 checks across hiring and driver files: driver qualification and employment application practices, CDL and medical certification verification, MVR and Clearinghouse documentation, English-language proficiency standards, and record retention.

 Key Learnings: